endia-org/Endia/tests/test_endia/test_fft/your_custom_fftn.md

 ## Benchmarking Your FFT ⏱️

 Benchmarking helps you assess the performance of your custom FFT against established libraries.
-Here's how to set up a benchmark:
+Here's how to set up a benchmark in Mojo using your custom FFT implementation:

 ```python
 import endia as nd